matejkosiarcik/homelab/docs/install-guides/OS Installation and next steps.md

 ## Postinstall - Prepare essential packages

 Install `openssh-server` in order to be able to connect to this machine via SSH.
-Install `python3` in order to be able to run ansible on this machine.
+Install `python3` in order to be able to run Ansible on this machine.

 On server: